steamcleaner/swagger-grails/README.md

-# WIP

 # swagger-grails
-Generate Swagger documentation for your Grails app.
+Generate Swagger documentation for your Grails 4 app.

 ## Built With
 * Java 11